In the Loop: Happy Death Day and Happy Death Day 2U

 As much suicide isn’t a laughing matter, the increasingly preposterous ways Tree decides to end her life at the end of each day (rather than be repeatedly murdered) does provide some decent dark humor.
 I do appreciate that most of what she does isn’t really anything would ever be able to recreate in real life.

 I liked Tree’s emotional conflict over if she wanted to stay in that timeline because her mother was still alive.
-I am also glad Lori some redemption — she’s not a murderous, jealous person in this reality — and Tree was able to offer her forgiveness even if it wasn’t the same Lori.
+I am also glad Lori had some redemption — she’s not a murderous, jealous person in this reality — and Tree was able to offer her forgiveness even if it wasn’t the same Lori.

 Last I heard, a third movie is still in the works and I will watch it.